 I want my local street to be like this:

-Appendix – Sustainable/Systematic Safety
+Appendix – Sustainable/Systematic/Systemic Safety

 The Dutch Sustainable Safety approach is discussed very little in the UK – and I often think that people assume it to be some kind of behaviour/safety campaign rather than a policy directly influencing infrastructure design.
 In this article I only want to convey some of the most important features or effects of the approach – and indeed to highlight how important it is.

-I’ve done my best to find appropriate phrases, which concentrate on conveying meaning rather than on being a full explanation of Sustainable Safety (using ‘local-access street’ and ‘urban through street’ consistently above).
+I’ve done my best to find appropriate phrases, which concentrate on conveying meaning rather than on being a full explanation of Systemic Safety (using ‘local-access street’ and ‘urban through street’ consistently above).
 I’m also adding this explanation to the bottom of the article so that curious people are clear that the words I’ve chosen aren’t standard ones.

-Someone may be able to come up with better phrases than ‘urban through street’ and ‘local access street’ – and others might argue that more common translations are just fine – but this article isn’t an attempt to explain the whole Sustainable Safety approach anyway.
+Someone may be able to come up with better phrases than ‘urban through street’ and ‘local access street’ – and others might argue that more common translations are just fine – but this article isn’t an attempt to explain the whole Systemic Safety approach anyway.
 I think that clarity in this article is more important than sticking to traditional translations.